The Endocannabinoid System

-Cannabidiol, the second most common cannabinoid in cannabis, is a non-psychoactive compound with many medicinal effects.
+Cannabidiol (CBD), the second most common cannabinoid in cannabis, is a non-intoxicating compound with many medicinal effects.
 It has been shown in scientific studies to have potent anti-inflammatory effects, anti-convulsant properties, anti-anxiety effects, anti-psychotic effects, anti-spasmodic effects (stops spasms), and anti-emetic effects (stops vomiting).
 It also has been shown to inhibit tumor cell growth.

 CBD also appears to dampen down the psychoactive effects of THC, calming any uncomfortable anxiety or paranoia that THC can sometimes cause.
-CBD also appears to decrease short-term memory loss that can occur with THC use and CBD can also decrease the hunger often associated with cannabis use.
-CBD in low doses appears to be alerting and in high doses is sedating.
-CBD has not been reported to have any negative side effects!
+CBD also minimizes short-term memory loss that can occur with THC use.
+CBD in low doses is stimulating or alerting and in high doses is sedating.
+In most patients CBD has no negative side effects.
 There appears to be no tolerance to the effects of CBD as it works differently than THC.